bcbio/bcbio-nextgen/README.md

 1. Start the processing server, `nextgen_analysis_server.py` on each processing machine.
-This takes one argument, the

-   `post_process.yaml` file (which references the `universe_wsgi.ini`
+This takes one argument, the `post_process.yaml` file (which references the `universe_wsgi.ini` configuration).
-   configuration).

 2. Run the analysis script `automated_initial_analysis.py`.
-This will offload parallel work to the workers started in step 3 but also does processing itself, so should be run as a job in cluster environments.
+This will offload parallel work to the workers started in step 3 but also does processing itself, so is also submitted as a job in cluster environments.

 ### Testing

-The test suite exercises the various scripts driving the analysis, so are a good starting point to ensure everything has been installed correctly.
-Tests are run from the main directory using [nose][i7]:
+The test suite exercises the scripts driving the analysis, so are a good starting point to ensure correct installation.
+Run tests from the main code directory using [nose][i7]:

       nosetest -v -s

-`tests/test_automated_analysis.py` is quite extensive and exercises the full framework using an automatically downloaded test dataset.
+`tests/test_automated_analysis.py` exercises the full framework using an automatically downloaded test dataset.
 It runs through barcode deconvolution, alignment and full SNP analysis.
-The configuration for the tests can be tweaked for your
+Tweak the configuration for the tests for your environment:
-environment:

 * `tests/data/automated/post_process.yaml` -- May need adjustment to
   point to installed software in non-standard locations.
-The num_cores parameter can be changed to test multiple processor and parallel execution.
+Change the num_cores parameter to test multiple processor and parallel execution.
 * `tests/data/automated/universe_wsgi.ini` -- Defines the location of
   the RabbitMQ server for messaging based parallel execution during tests.
-* `tests/data/automated/run_info.yaml` -- The `analysis` variable
+* `tests/data/automated/run_info.yaml` -- Change the `analysis` variable
-  can be changed to 'Standard' if SNP calling is not required in your environment.
+  can to 'Standard' if SNP calling is not required in your environment.
 This will run a smaller pipeline of alignment and analysis.

 ### RabbitMQ messaging server

-Communication between the sequencing machine and the analysis machine running Galaxy is managed using RabbitMQ messaging.
+RabbitMQ messaging manages communication between the sequencing machine and the analysis machine.
 This allows complete separation between all of the machines.
-The RabbitMQ server can run anywhere; an easy solution is to install it on the Galaxy analysis server:
+The RabbitMQ server can run anywhere; an easy solution is to install it on the Galaxy and analysis server:

         (yum or apt-get) install rabbitmq-server